marlonbarrios/cognitive_drift/README.md

 Predictable.
 The opposite of rockets.

-She studied physics at a state college, cross-registered through the Five Colleges.
-She took one seminar each semester at Smith.
+She studied physics at UMass Amherst, cross-registered through the Five Colleges.
+She took one seminar each semester at Smith College.

 When people asked her what she wanted to be, she said it without hesitation, as if saying it could protect it.